 Ressources :

-I have put together a few slides which you may integrate in your own deck :
+We have put together a few slides which can serve as inspiration or starting point for your own deck :

 Watch our complete webinar "How to host a Beer Game session?